-Golden Dawn has a youth club, Galazia Stratia (Blue Army).
-The group has used bribes to recruit younger members.
-It hands out cellphones to students, claiming that the kids need access to phones in order to protect themselves from neighborhood crime.
-They even seek to appeal to Greek youth through music and sports.
+Golden Dawn had a youth club, Galazia Stratia (Blue Army), using bribery to recruit younger members.
+The group would hand out cellphones to students, claiming that the kids need access to phones in order to protect themselves from neighborhood crime.
+The group even sought to appeal to Greek youth through music and sports.
 By 2013, two of Golden Dawn's members of parliament were musicians, and had used music to propagate violent and hateful messages.
 One MP was the bass player in a band that praised Hitler's Auschwitz death camp in one song, and had another song called "Speak Greek Or Die."
-Members of the Galazia Stratia have also been regular participants and instigators of soccer hooliganism.
-Analysts believe that strong emotional ties to a soccer team help create a sense of identity and belonging that is particularly appealing to disaffected youth.
+Members of the Galazia Stratia were also regular participants and instigators of soccer hooliganism.
+Analysts believe that strong emotional ties to a soccer team helped create a sense of identity and belonging that is particularly appealing to disaffected youth.
 In November 2017, hooligans of the Thessaloniki PAOK soccer club insulted and attacked local Pakistani Muslims who publicly celebrated the birth of the Prophet Mohammed.
-(Source: Independent [46], People's World [47], RT News [48])
+(Source: Independent, People's World, RT News)